 What Is Google AdWords Conversion Tracking?

-Google Ads conversion tracking is a must if you want to have enough data to analyse your campaign’s results and give Google machine learning algorithms more information about your business goals.
-Google’s ML will use conversions data for smart bidding and try to show your ads to those who are most likely to do your desired conversion.
+Google Ads conversion tracking is a must if you want to have enough data to analyze your ad campaign results and give Google machine learning algorithms more information about your business goals.
+Google’s ML will use conversion data for smart bidding and showing your ads to the users most likely to do the conversion actions.

-As a conversion in Google Ads, you want to track all valuable actions users can do on your site.
-I suggest adding not only purchases as conversions in Adwords.
-You might also set up micro-conversions such as add to cart, form submit, etc. You can select conversion action for each campaign separately inside the campaigns settings.
+It means that you need to specify these actions in Google Ads to track all valuable actions users can do on your site.
+I suggest adding not only purchases as conversions in AdWords.
+You might also set up micro-conversions such as add to cart, form submit, etc. You can select conversion action for each campaign separately inside the campaign settings.
 This conversion action will be included in the ‘Conversions’ column and will be used for Smart Bidding.

-Conversion tracking inside Google Ads (Adwords) account is crucial because it shows which search terms, keywords, ads, campaigns etc. have the highest ROAS or lowest cost/conversion.
+Conversion tracking inside Google Ads (AdWords) account is crucial because it shows you which search terms, keywords, ads, or campaigns have the highest ROAS or lowest cost/conversion.

-Main benefits of adding conversions to Adwords are:
+The main benefits of adding conversions to AdWords are:

-- Provides you with more data that you can use to optimise campaigns.
+- More valuable data that you can use to optimize your ad campaigns.

-- Gives you insights into how to optimise your ads for boosting ROAS.
+- Better insights into how to optimize your ads for boosting ROAS.

-- You can test smart bidding using Google Machine Learning algorithms.
+- Ability to test smart bidding through Google Machine Learning algorithms.

 Why Should You Link Google Analytics With AdWords?

-Let’s say you decided to move your Universal Analytics tracking to server-side.
-You have campaigns running in Google Ads and want to move Adwords conversion tracking to a server-side as well.
-The bad news is that Google doesn’t have a native tag for Adwords conversion tracking inside Google Tag Manager server container.
-I’m sure they will release in the nearest future.
+Let’s say you decided to move your Universal Analytics tracking to the server-side.
+You have campaigns running in Google Ads and want to move AdWords conversion tracking to a server-side as well.
+The bad news is that Google doesn’t have a native tag for AdWords conversion tracking inside the Google Tag Manager server container.
+I’m sure they will release it in the nearest future.
 We are also working on a custom template for Google Ads conversion tracking.

 - Ability to compare your Google Ads results with other traffic sources.

-- Import Google Analytics engagement metrics into Adwords (such as bounce rate, avg session duration, etc)
+- Importing Google Analytics engagement metrics into AdWords (such as bounce rate, avg session duration, etc.)

-- Get full data in the Analytics Multi-Channel Funnels report.
+- Receiving full data in the Analytics Multi-Channel Funnels report.

 How to add server-side conversion tracking to Google Ads.

-To set up server-side conversion tracking in Adwords, you need to have these things implemented first:
+To set up server-side conversion tracking in AdWords, you need to have these things implemented:

-- Server-side container in Google Tag Manager is active and running.
+- The server-side container in Google Tag Manager is active and running.

 - Google Analytics is working from the server.